lcrespom/nash/README.md

 > See [Starting nash](docs/manual.md#starting-nash) if you experience any problems when running it.

 If you want to run it from the source code (and maybe help with development), just clone the repo and type `npm install`.
-Then, to open a shell, type `npm start`.
+Then, to open a shell, type `node src/nash`.
 ```
 $ git clone https://github.com/lcrespom/nash.git
 $ npm install
-$ npm start
+$ node src/nash
 ```

 ### Windows